A Big Kick in PCB Interconnect Solutions: Multi-Board Best Practices

 Further reduce radiation by routing high-speed signals between the planes.

-In addition to these tips, you’ll also need to appreciate the space that comes with the physical, non-printed interconnect cables or pins that will connect your boards together.
+In addition to these tips, you’ll also need to appreciate the space that comes with the physical, non-printed connector cables or pins that will connect your boards together.

 Designing for Manufacturing and Serviceability